 The mosque has become one of the prime tourist attractions of Kolkata, owing to its sheer size and magnificence.
 The architecture of the mosque has drawn inspiration from the structure of Akbars tomb at Sikandrabad - which is truly a masterpiece of Indo-Saracenic architecture

 .
-The whole mosque was constructed of red sand stone following the tradition of Akbar's Tomb in Sikandra Agra.
-The mosque is dome shaped and has two minarets each about 151ft. high and twenty-five tiny pillars all around, which are 100ft. to 117ft. tall.
+The whole mosque was constructed of red sand stone following the tradition of Akbar's Tomb in Sikandrabad Agra.
+The mosque is dome shaped and has two minarets each about 151ft. high and 25 tiny pillars all around, which are 100ft.-117ft. tall.
 It has a huge prayer hall that has the capacity to hold up to 10,000 men performing the 'Namaaz' at one time.
 A prayer hall forms an integral part and is contained in each of the floor of the mosque.
-Since the Mosque has traces of Moghul architecture, the gateway of the Mosque, is a duplication of the famous Buland Darwaza, which is located at Fatehpur Sikri.
+Since the Mosque has traces of Mughal architecture, the gateway of the Mosque, is a duplication of the famous Buland Darwaza, which is located at Fatehpur Sikri.
+For the construction of the mosque, original and superior quality granite stone was brought from Tolepur.
+The interior of the mosque also boasts excellent ornamentation and creativity.
 It is extravagant in its artistic portrayal and the style resembles the Indo-Saracenic school of architecture.

-Therefore the Nakhoda Mosque is an important mosque, which has been a part of the religious life of the Muslims for many years.
-Situated in the Chitpur area the mosque has witnessed the changes that has occurred around the place, which was much down trodden and has transformed greatly in the present times.
+The Nakhoda Mosque is among the heritage sites in India but it has fallen in the group of the endangered monuments.
+There are many measures taken to restore the glory of the Mosque, in the past few years.
+Situated in the Chitpore area the mosque has witnessed the changes that have occurred around the place, which was much down trodden and has transformed greatly in the present times.
 Developments have touched this remote place and here we get a glimpse of newest technology the boon of the civilized life.